 Navigate this Section

-The White House Council on Environmental Quality (CEQ) Internship Program is a unique opportunity and comes with a high level of responsibility.
+The White House Council on Environmental Quality (CEQ) Internship and Clerkship Program are unique opportunities and come with a high level of responsibility.
 As an intern, you will work on a wide variety of assignments including: researching environmental issues, assisting the staff in drafting documents, fact checking, administrative tasks to support the work of CEQ, and other duties as assigned.

 CEQ interns are supervised by CEQ Staff, and provide critical research and writing assistance on a range of environmental policies such as: implementation of the National Environmental Policy Act (NEPA), environmental justice, sustainability, climate change, resilience, public lands, water, and transportation.
 Through CEQ’s participation in policy processes across the Federal government, interns have the opportunity to perform diverse and substantive policy work.
 The office environment is fast paced, so accuracy and attention to detail are absolute requirements.